Facebook And Online Dating

 It is perfectly acceptable to cut a date short if you feel it is not going anywhere.
 Also, if your date makes you feel endangered in anyway, it is important to get out of there right away.
 You can make a polite excuse, but the point is get out of there.

 If your date is nice, but you are not enthralled by his or her company, try to remember to be gracious and never insult anyone because we should always treat people with respect.
 In the event you may want to talk to him or her again in the future, tell them to send you an email or to get in touch again later.
 Nothing is set in stone and the first date may not always be the best place to get to know someone.
-If you are worried about being trapped into a three hour dinner with your new friend, arrange to have your date at a place where the two of you will not feel compelled to linger such as a fast food restaurant.
+If you are worried about being trapped into a three or four-hour dinner with your new friend, arrange to have your date at a place where the two of you will not feel compelled to linger such as a fast food restaurant.

 3. Safety in numbers.